SmithWillSuffice/ohanga-pai/content/blog/136_ai_copperfields.md

 But just see if I damn well care!

 You see, the extra compute we have can shift mathematical _tasks_ to computers.
-I cannot possibly ever shift the jobs.
+It cannot possibly ever shift the jobs.
 Because you cannot stop people from thinking mad beautiful thoughts.
 Tasks are not jobs.
 Jobs are what we all do to benefit our community (hopefully).
 So let's stop with the "jobs loss" hair-on-fire stupidity, huh?
 There